 The C-TPAT initiative asks businesses to ensure the integrity of their security practices and communicate similar guidelines to their business partners throughout the international supply chain.
 These principles have been adopted by the World Customs Organization and the international trade community, and similar programs are being developed and implemented worldwide.
 All ultimately have the same primary goal—to stop abuses of commercial trading lanes by terrorists and others who seek to corrupt the process.

-The premise of C-TPAT is fairly simple—if a company has well-conceived and appropriate internal controls in place, they can enhance the likelihood that their products will arrive on time, intact, and without dangerous or unwanted goods substituted for the products that they expected to receive.
+The premise of C-TPAT is simple: if a company has well-conceived and appropriate internal controls in place, they can enhance the likelihood that their products will arrive on time, intact, and without dangerous or unwanted goods substituted for the products that they expected to receive.
 This requires stringent internal controls regarding facilities, personnel, retail supply chain procedures, computer systems, and other critical functions not only at US facilities, but all over the world.
 Importers are expected to partner with foreign suppliers and worldwide business partners to secure their supply chain and ensure that internal controls are adopted and implemented.

 The temptation for thieves to attack goods in transit dates back to the days of piracy and highwaymen.
 The reason is simple: goods in transit are the most vulnerable to predation.
 Retail merchandise moves fairly anonymously across the nation’s roads, rails, and highways, through jurisdictions with varying resources and differing abilities and/or willingness to prosecute if and when individuals are apprehended.
 As a result, cargo-theft incidents are rarely given high priority when compared to other types of crimes.